2028 Republican National Convention: Site selection

 Under the leadership of then-Chairwoman Ronna McDaniel, the Republican National Committee changed their rules in the summer of 2022 to allow for the party to select their 2028 convention location even before the 2024 presidential election had taken place.
 By January 2023, the Republican National Committee was already taking preliminary steps in its site selection, including visits to some potential host cities.

 Cities that courted the 2028 convention included Houston, Texas (the past host of the 1928 Democratic and 1992 Republican conventions); Miami, Florida (whose metro area was host to the 1968 Republican, 1972 Republican, and 1972 Democratic conventions); and Nashville, Tennessee.
-Another city that received consideration was Jacksonville, Florida, (which was briefly planned to host the 2020 Republican National Convention, but ultimately did not).
+Another city that received consideration was Jacksonville, Florida (which was briefly planned to host the 2020 Republican National Convention, but ultimately did not).

-On August 25, 2023, the Republican National Committee chose Houston as the site of their 2028 convention.
-This is an uncommonly early selection of a convention site.
+On August 25, 2023, the Republican National Committee chose Houston as the site of their 2028 convention, This is an uncommonly early selection of a convention site. with Houston beating out Nashville and Miami.
 The general sessions of the convention will take place at the city's Toyota Center arena.
+Other major venues are to include Daikin Park and the George R. Brown Convention Center.

 Preparations

-As this was the first time that a presidential convention host city had been selected in advance of the preceding convention, Houston had the unprecedented luxury of watching the 2024 conventions while preparing for their own 2028 convention.
-A delegation from Houston attended the 2024 Republican National Convention in Milwaukee to gain a better understanding.
+As this was the first time that a presidential convention host city had been selected in advance of the preceding convention, Houston Republicans had the unprecedented luxury of observing the 2024 conventions while preparing for their own 2028 convention.
+A delegation from Houston attended and observed the logistics of the 2024 Republican National Convention in Milwaukee to gain a better understanding of convention logistics.